Richard J. Daley: Education

 Daley attended the elementary school of his parish, Nativity of Our Lord, and De La Salle Institute (where he learned clerical skills) and took night classes at DePaul University College of Law to earn a Bachelor of Laws in 1933.
-As a young man, Daley's jobs included selling newspapers and making deliveries for a door to door peddler; he worked in Chicago's Union stock yards to pay his law school expenses.
-He spent his free time at the Hamburg Athletic Club, an athletic, social and political organization near his home.
+As a young man, Daley's jobs included selling newspapers and making deliveries for a door-to-door peddler; he worked in Chicago's Union stock yards to pay his law school expenses.
+He spent his free time as a member of the Hamburg Athletic Club, an athletic, social, street gang and political organization near his home.
 Hamburg and similar clubs were funded, at least in part, by local Democratic politicians.
 Daley made his mark there, not in sports, but in organization as the club manager.
 At age 22, he was elected president of the club and served in that office until 1939.
 Although he practiced law with partner William J. Lynch, he dedicated the majority of his time to his political career.